kdadabhoy/to-9km-and-beyond/README.md

     - It returns the Mcc for the given Angle of Attack (AoA).

 1. ```double calcMccZeroSweep(double AoA_rad) const```
-    - This function calculates, from the digitized Shevell Graph, the Mcc if the Wing had has a sweep angle = 0.
+    - This function calculates, from the digitized Shevell Graph, the Mcc if the Wing has a sweep angle = 0.
     - __Assumptions:__
         - Mcc Zero sweep is only defined for CL > 0 and CL <= .60, so:
             - __If AoA is negative, CL is calculated using the negative AoA, then the abs value is taken and used for the reading (this *should* work).__
-                - CL is not symmetric around zero, hence why it calculated with the negative AoA, then the abs value is taken.
+                - CL is not symmetric around zero, hence why it is calculated with the negative AoA, then the abs value is taken.
             - __If CL > .60, the function just uses the CL = .60 case.
-This is simply an assumption that has to be made because the of the limited data set.__ It is not the worst assumption ever, but it certainly contributes to error.
+This is simply an assumption that has to be made because of the limited data set.__ It is not the worst assumption ever, but it certainly contributes to error.

 1. ```double calcSweptMExponent(double AoA_rad) const```
     - This function calculates, from the digitized Shevell Graph, the m exponent needed for the calcMcc() function.
     - __Assumptions:__
         - Mcc Zero sweep is only defined for CL > 0 and CL <= .60, so:
             - __If AoA is negative, CL is calculated using the negative AoA, then the abs value is taken and used for the reading (this *should* work).__
-                - CL is not symmetric around zero, hence why it calculated with the negative AoA, then the abs value is taken.
+                - CL is not symmetric around zero, hence why it is calculated with the negative AoA, then the abs value is taken.
             - __If CL > .60, the function returns m = .50__ It is not the worst assumption ever, but it certainly contributes to error.
 Although, it is my belief this is a conservative estimate.

 1. ```double calcRootInertiaEstimate() const```
-     - Three attempts were made at implementing this function with three different methods (all within the code, 2/3 commented out) - mainly differing in how they approx the inertia at the root of the wing.
+     - Three attempts were made at implementing this function with three different methods (all within the code, 2/3 commented out) - mainly differing in how they approximate the inertia at the root of the wing.
 The results of these implementations were fairly useless (some methods gave unreasonably high estimates, some gave unreasonable low estimates)
         - A MIT Lab had an empirical equation for inertia  that involved using airfoil characteristics (which this class is robust enough to implement)
         - A method of calculating the inertia caused by the caps in the wing (assuming their characteristics and scaling based on rootChord)
             - Multiple Airplane design books (structure design mainly) made claims along the lines that the caps account for most of the inertia in the wing.